 How it Works

-Students who take part in the co-op program are enrolled in a year-round schedule that alternates classroom study with workplace experience every quarter.
-This allows for about a year and a half of job experience prior to graduation!
-Two sections are available to choose from depending on where and when the student will want to take a co-op job.
-Section I students will work in the winter and summer, and Section II students will be on co-op assignment in the autumn and spring quarters.
-A co-op faculty member assists the student in finding employment prior to their respective co-op quarters.
+Students who take part in the co-op program are enrolled in a year-round schedule that alternates classroom study with workplace experience every semester.
+Students begin co-op in the fall or spring of sophomore year, then alternate each semester for a total of 5 co-op rotations.
+A co-op faculty member assists the student in finding employment prior to their respective co-op semesters.
 While co-op may seem daunting to a new student at first, the knowledge and experience gained will be invaluable, coupled with the excitement of the possibility of discovering new areas of the country or even the world!

 Interested in a research-oriented co-op path?
 Click Here for more info.